WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

  - `IDCMotor` and `HBridgeMotor` - `Speed` has been deprecated.
 Please use the `Power` property.
  - `MPL115A2` - Finished [wasn't finished before]
+ - `AnalogTemperatureSensor` - Now events both the new and the old value.
+Previously the old value was being thrown away.

 ## Bug Fixes